ZiddiaMUGEN/LuaSupernull/Library.md

 `animmanager:iterator()` - returns an iterator over all of the player's animations.

 `animmanager:animfromid(i)` - returns the `anim` object whose action number matches `i`.

+# Music Module

+Music module provides an interface for working with the sound libraries used by MUGEN.

+`music.StopSound(i)` - Stops the sound playing on channel `i`.

+`music.StopAllSounds()` - Stops sounds playing on all channels.

 # MLL Module